mikekwong/loaded/README.md

 ### `npm run sass`

 You can re-compile the sass file if needed into a web-friendly CSS file if there are any edits made to source sass file.
 You'll need to hard refresh your web browser to see any new style changes if you've generated a new CSS file.<br>
+See [Sass-lang](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See [Node-Sass](https://github.com/sass/node-sass) for more information.